CNN on `Top': In Search of Scalable & Lightweight Image-based Jet Taggers: Conclusion

 We observe that adding global features to the models, along with the images, results in better accuracy.
-Although this increase is somewhat monotonic with increasing image resolution for fully convolutional models, such as \textit{LeNet}, the corresponding relationship for \textit{EffNet-S} is not so straightforward.
-Increasing the input array size also improves the overall performance.
+Although this the increase in performance is somewhat monotonic with increasing image resolution for fully convolutional models, such as \textit{LeNet}, the corresponding relationship for \textit{EffNet-S} is not so straightforward; increasing the input array size also improves the overall performance.
+The performance of these models becomes somewhat independent of their architecture in the presence of the global features.
+When applied to jet-classification tasks, this begs for further inquiry into the interplay between global features and constituent-level information.

-This exploration leads to three observations: first, there needs to be a systematic architecture search for versions of scalable models such as EfficientNet, tuned for jet classification; second, adding global jet features, in addition to the constituent information, makes it easier for smaller models to perform better; last, but not the least, as jets can be represented in multiple types of data, one can combine the strengths of different network architectures and build a hybrid ensemble of lightweight networks capable of achieving high accuracy while working with various representations of the same jet, e.g., image, constituent four-momenta, and global jet features.
-This `mixture of experts' approach has the potential for superior performance, leading to better signal-to-background discrimination.
-Exploring this idea is beyond the scope of this paper, but it is something that we plan to work on as a subsequent project.
+This exploration leads to three observations: \textit{first}, there needs to be a systematic architecture search for versions of scalable models such as EfficientNet, tuned for jet classification; \textit{second}, adding global jet features, in addition to the constituent information, makes it easier for smaller models to perform better, but the exact way these features are fed-in needs further exploration; \textit{last but not least}, as jets can have multiple types of representation, e.g., image, constituent four-momenta, and global jet features, one can combine the strengths of different network architectures and build a hybrid `mixture of experts' ensemble of lightweight networks with the potential for superior performance, leading to better signal-to-background discrimination.
+Exploring these ideas is beyond the scope of this paper, but it is something that we plan to work on as a subsequent project.